barbaraeguche/snakes-and-ladders/readme.md

   - **user-friendly interface**: clear prompts and messages guide players through the game, enhancing the overall experience.

 ## game play 🎲
-- players take turns rolling a dice to determine their movement on the board.
+- player take turns rolling a dice to determine their movement on the board. these turns are randomly generated, ensuring that the sequence of moves is unpredictable.
 - the game starts with both players at square 0, outside the board.
 - players move forward based on the dice value rolled.
 - if a player lands on a square with the bottom of a ladder, they climb to the top of the ladder.